LuisSucuc/LuisSucuc/README.md

 - 👋 Hi, I’m @LuisSucuc
-- 👀 I’m interested in Python, Javascript and Frontend Development.
+- 👀 I’m interested in Python, JavaScript and Frontend Development.
 - 🌱 I’m currently learning Django, React JS and English Language.
-- 💞️ I’m currently collaborating on Shock.fm
+- 💞️ I’m currently collaborating at Shock.fm
-- 📫 You can reach me: me@luissucuc.com
+- 📫 me@luissucuc.com

 <!---
 LuisSucuc/LuisSucuc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.